cloudxabide/tech-notes/ekskernelupgrade.md

 ### How can you bump up the kernel on a node in EKS?

-** List the versions that are on the EKS node
+## List the versions that are on the EKS node
--sudo yum versionlock list
+sudo yum versionlock list

 * Lock and delete the version you want to upgrade from -sudo yum versionlock delete kernel-5.10.219-208.866.amzn2.*